 From Frank Sinatra to Pachelbel Canon, White Christmas to the Carpenters, we enjoy playing a wide repertoire of swing, classical, showtune, festive, popular and easy listening music from around the world to suit any occasion.
-Many arranged (and composed) by well-known accordion figures, such as Rudolf Würthner and Adolf Götz, to take advantage of the flexibility and tone of the instrument.
+Many arranged (and composed) by well-known accordion figures, such as Rudolf Würthner and Adolf Götz, to take advantage of the versatility and tone of our favourite instrument.

-We've been known to travel some distances for the love of playing, but our concerts are most frequently within the East Anglia area.
+We've been known to travel some distances for the love of playing, but our concerts are most frequently around the East Anglia area.
 Some forthcoming dates include:

 Jenny's Accordionists were first formed in the late 1950's by our teacher and conductor, Jennifer Neal (née Cross), herself an extremely accomplished accordionist.